damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

    - enter the root domain and some subdomains
    - enter multiple domains (up to 5).

    Suggestion?
-Do one by one; if something goes wrong, it will be just one to fix.
+Issue one different certificate per domain or subdomain; if something goes wrong, it will be just one to fix.
 - Choose the first option: the radio button for PEM certificates **Generate by myself**.
 It will open a text area where you'll add the CSR we'll generate next.
 Leave the tab opened<a name="tab-step-1"></a>.